BaileyChessum/teleop_modular/README.md

 `teleop` is a generalized framework for teleoperation input handling in ROS2.
 It pairs well with `ros2_control`, but is generalized to be useful for teleoperation with any system.

-It was written by Bailey Chessum at the end of the 2024-25 design cycle.

 ## Inputs

 TODO: Write